heegupark/leetcode-practice/README.md

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/1287-element-appearing-more-than-25-in-sorted-array.js">1287.
 Element Appearing More Than 25% In Sorted Array</a>

+### <a href="https://github.com/heegupark/leetcode-practice/blob/main/1299-replace-elements-with-greatest-element-on-right-side.js">1299.
+Replace Elements with Greatest Element on Right Side</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/1315-sum-of-nodes-with-even-valued-grandparent.js">1315.
 Sum of Nodes with Even-Valued Grandparent</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/1668-maximum-repeating-substring">1668.
 Maximum Repeating Substring</a>